Stockpile & Treat (Bund Method)

 The thickness of the stockpile can be increased to reduce the space requirement, but this will extend the treatment period using herbicides to more than two growing seasons.
 So it may be that other methods, such as Xtract™, are better suited.

-If you would like a quote for knotweed removal with an insurance backed guarantee underwritten at Lloyd's then please give us a call today.
+If you would like a quote for knotweed removal with an insurance backed guarantee underwritten by an "AA-" rated insurer then please give us a call today.